kawilliams8/BYOB/README.md

 BYOB also requires students to use a sprint board tool like ClubHouse , test endpoints with Postman, incorporate a Pull Request template, and use a rebase workflow.
 Students were also required to provide line-by-line annotation in the server.js file to demonstrate understanding.

-BYOB is deployed to Heroku.
+BYOB is deployed to [Heroku](https://byobwilliams.herokuapp.com/api/v1/...)

 ## API endpoints